Julia (1977 film): Plot

-The young Lillian Hellman and her friend Julia, daughter of a wealthy family being brought up by her grandparents in the United States, enjoy a childhood together and a very close friendship in late adolescence.
-Later, while medical student Julia attends the University of Oxford and the University of Vienna and studies with such luminaries as Sigmund Freud, Lillian, a struggling writer, suffers through revisions of her play with her mentor and lover, famed author Dashiell Hammett, at a beach house.
+Young Lillian Hellman and her friend Julia, who is being raised by her wealthy grandparents in the United States, enjoy a close friendship from childhood into late adolescence.
+Later, Julia studies medicine at the University of Oxford and the University of Vienna and studies with such luminaries as Sigmund Freud.
+Lillian, a writer, struggles through revisions of her play with her mentor and lover, famed author Dashiell Hammett, at a beach house.

 Julia's university in Vienna is overrun by Nazi thugs, and she is severely injured trying to protect others.
 Lillian receives word of Julia's condition and rushes to Vienna to be with her.
 Julia is taken away for "treatment", and Lillian is unable to find her again since the hospital denies any knowledge of her being treated there.
-She remains in Europe to try to find Julia but is unsuccessful.
+She remains in Europe to find Julia but is unsuccessful.

-Later, during the Nazi era, Lillian has become a celebrated playwright and is invited to a writers' conference in the USSR.
-Julia, having taken on the battle against Nazism, enlists Lillian en route to smuggle money into Germany to assist the anti-Nazi cause.
+Later, during the Nazi era, Lillian, now a celebrated playwright, is invited to a writers' conference in the USSR.
+Julia, battling against Nazism, enlists Lillian en route to smuggle money into Germany to assist the anti-Nazi cause.
 It is a dangerous mission, especially for a Jewish intellectual on her way to Russia.

-Lillian departs for the USSR via Berlin, and the movements of her person, and the placement of her possessions (a hat and a box of candy), are carefully guided by colleagues of Julia through border crossings and inspections.
-In Berlin, Lillian is told to go to a cafe, where she finds Julia.
+Lillian departs for the USSR via Berlin, and the movements of her person, and the placement of her possessions (a hat and a box of candy), are carefully guided by Julia's colleagues through border crossings and inspections.
+In Berlin, Lillian is directed to a cafe, where she finds Julia.
 They speak only briefly.
-Julia divulges that the "treatment" she received in the hospital in Vienna was the amputation of her leg.
-Julia tells her that the money she has brought will save 500 to 1,000 people, many of them Jews.
+Julia divulges that the "treatment" she received in the hospital in Vienna was a leg amputation.
+Julia says the money Lillian has brought will save 500 to 1,000 people, many who are Jews.
 Lillian also learns that Julia has a daughter, Lilly, who is living with a baker in Alsace.
-After Lilian leaves Julia in the cafe and boards the train to Moscow, a man tells her to avoid passing through Germany again after she leaves the USSR.
+After Lilian leaves Julia in the cafe and boards the train to Moscow, a man warns her to avoid passing through Germany again after leaving the USSR.

 When Lillian reaches Moscow, the atmosphere is gloomy and oppressive.
 She receives word that Julia is dead.
-Returning to London, she is told that Julia has been killed in the Frankfurt apartment of a friend by Nazi agents, although the details of her death are shrouded in secrecy.
+Returning to London, she is told that Julia was killed in a friend's Frankfurt apartment by Nazi agents, though the details are shrouded in secrecy.
 Lillian unsuccessfully looks for Julia's daughter in Alsace.
-She returns to the United States and is reunited with Dashiell Hammett.
-She is haunted by Julia's memories and is distraught at not finding Julia's toddler.
-She is shocked that Julia's family pretends not to remember Lillian as Julia's friend, clearly wanting to excise from their memory a granddaughter who refused to conform at a time when conformity caused the murder of many innocent people.
+She returns to the United States and reunites with Dashiell Hammett.
+She is haunted by Julia's memories and distraught over not finding Julia's toddler.
+She is shocked that Julia's family pretends not to remember Lillian as Julia's friend, clearly wanting to excise memories a non-conformist granddaughter who refused to conform at a time when conformity caused many innocent people's deaths.